UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/visualization/paraview/headless_batch_rendering/index.md

         frame+=max_array_id
         continue

-# Otherwise go ahead and render them out using the correct resolutions
+# otherwise go ahead and render them out using the correct resolutions
       SaveScreenshot(f"{png_pth_hd}",renderView1,ImageResolution=[1920,1080])
       SaveScreenshot(f"{png_pth_4k}",renderView1,ImageResolution=[3840,2160])
       print("saved")

-# move on to the next frame that might need rendering using the number of array jobs as our offset.
-This ensures that we can use smaller sets of array jobs and still render all the frames we need.
+# move on to the next frame that might need rendering using the number of array jobs as our offset
+# this ensures that we can use smaller sets of array jobs and still render all the frames we need.
       frame+=max_array_id

 # get an end time for performance measuring